jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 Note on all examples:
 What is the correct in these examples is the inputs, the data that will be eventually passed to highcharts, and the basic set up of how the chart should look.

-What is not correct is the hover over interaction, the legend, and the look/feel.
+What is not correct is the hover over interaction, the legend, and the exact look/feel.
 These should be made to match the current fundamental charts!

 ## Single security, multiple metrics, category label override